Modern History Playlist

 Fun Facts

-In Awadh, peasants often carried Gandhi’s name on flags during their marches.
+In Awadh , peasants often carried Gandhi’s name on flags during their marches, though Gandhi was unaware of their exact actions.

 The Akali reformers introduced democratic management in Sikh Gurudwaras, replacing hereditary mahants.